kshedden/case_studies/methods/survival.md

 Survival analysis is a set of techniques for characterizing distributions and building models.
-Most commonly, survival analysis methods are used with *time to event* data, such as assessing the distribution of *failure times* (e.g. the duration of time from when a person is diagnosed with a disease until they progress to a more advanced stage of the disease).
+Most commonly, survival analysis methods are used with *time to event* data, where "time to event" refers to the duration of time from an origin until some event of interest occurs.
+Many such examples consider *failure times*, such as the duration of time from when a person is diagnosed with a disease until they progress to a more advanced stage of the disease.
 There are many other applications of survival analysis methods that have nothing to do with "survival" or "failure", and these methods can even be applied in settings where time does not play a central role